Sinagra

 PROFILE FAQ

-Sinagra has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally
+Sinagra has moderate levels of nearby infrastructure activity, ranking in the 43rdth percentile nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified three projects expected to impact the region: Wanneroo Recreation Centre - New Sports Hub and Community Hub Upgrade, East Wanneroo District Structure Plan, Halcyon Illyarrie, and Joondalup Health Campus Development Stage 2.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified three projects that may affect this region: Wanneroo Recreation Centre - New Sports Hub and Community Hub Upgrade, East Wanneroo District Structure Plan, Halcyon Illyarrie, and Joondalup Health Campus Development Stage 2.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.